Posts

 List of Ricky Gervais Intellectual Property Violations

-Original Work Gervais Submitted manuscript 2017, Pre-action litigation initiated.
+Original Work Gervais Submitted manuscript: Good Grief , Ben Russell 2017, Pre-action litigation initiated.
 Afterlife, 2019 Pilot: The Extra , Adam Wells, Darren Ashton, 1999 Extras, 2005 Children’s book: Captain Pottie’s Wildlife Encyclopaedia , John Savage.
 2000.
 Legal challenge stalled due to funding.
-Flanimals, 2004 The Office , The Day Today , Armando Ianucci, Chris Morris , BBC2 1994 The Office, 2001 Book Title: David Thorne The Internet is a Playground Article title: The Internet is My Playground , Huffington Post Jokes : Stewart Lee.
+Flanimals, 2004 The Office , The Day Today , Armando Ianucci, Chris Morris , BBC2 1994 The Office, 2001 Book: David Thorne The Internet is a Playground , 2010 Article title & content: The Internet is My Playground , Huffington Post 2013 Jokes : Stewart Lee.
 See Plagiarist’s Corner Various stand-up routines.
-Specific Lee Jokes Above are known examples at this stage .
-See ...
+Specific Lee Jokes A...

 Charming Charlie and Tricky Ricky